Narcolepsy Symptoms: Cataplexy

 Cataplexy, commonly associated with narcolepsy, can affect a few muscles or cause total body collapse

-Episodes usually last a few minutes at the most.
-Some fall asleep after an attack.
-Even severe cataplexy by itself is not dangerous if the person can find a safe place to collapse.1,2
+Episodes of cataplexy usually last a few minutes at the most.
+Some people fall asleep after an attack.
+Even severe cataplexy by itself is not dangerous, as long as the person can find a safe place to collapse.
+It can profoundly impact the quality of someone’s life and may prevent them from certain activities such as driving or swimming.1,2

 Mild cataplexy may be misdiagnosed as a seizure disorder if the person has no other symptoms of narcolepsy.1